 An exhibition of American quilts commissioned by the U.S. Embassy-Beijing, touring through China in 2012–2014

-The exhibition will tour to five venues throughout China:
+The exhibition toured to six venues throughout China:

 The Sum of Many Parts: 25 Quiltmakers from 21st-Century America is a program conceived and sponsored by the United States Embassy-Beijing.
 The exhibition and its tour throughout the People’s Republic of China has been jointly developed and managed by Arts Midwest and South Arts, with additional assistance from the Great Lakes Quilt Center at Michigan State University.